 Visual mental imagery characterizes our inner worlds.
 We mostly experience our world via visual perception and when recalling past events, we rely on mental imagery.
 In this project we aim to investigate the generation and inspection of detailed mental images in the elderly with an eye-tracking approach.
 Eye data provide a unique window to understand mental imagery and visual memory in the elderly.

-Two age groups (20-30-year-olds and 65-75-year-olds) take part to the study.
-Participants are presented with visual stimuli belonging to four categories located in one of four quadrants (each category in one quadrant).
-After the encoding phase, participants perform four different pictorial recall tasks (a mental image generation task, a mental image inspection task, a vividness task, and an old-new task).
-We expect to find the looking at nothing effect in young and in old adults – the effect might eventually be stronger in mental images of old adults, working as a compensatory mechanism.
+Two age groups (20–35-year-olds and 65–75-year-olds) participate in the study.
+During the encoding phase, participants are presented with visual stimuli from four categories, each located in a distinct quadrant on the screen (one category per quadrant).
+After encoding, participants complete four different pictorial recall tasks: a mental image generation task, a mental image inspection task, a vividness rating task, and an old-new recognition task.
+We hypothesize that both younger and older adults will exhibit the "looking at nothing" effect; however, this effect may manifest differently in the mental images of older adults, indicating possible age-related changes in memory processing.

 Project duration